GaloisInc/ivory/ivory-tutorial/tutorial.md

 ### Browse the documentation

-Once the stack build finishes, and it will take a while, it will print the location of three documentation indexes: one for local packages, one for local packages and dependencies, and one for just dependencies.
+Once the stack build finishes, and it may take a while, it will print the location of three documentation indexes: one for local packages, one for local packages and dependencies, and one for just dependencies.
 The index for local packages will contain documentation for the Ivory packages only, and will be the